ckeditor/ckeditor5/docs/framework/guides/quick-start.md

 	```
 </info-box>

-The CKEditor 5 Framework is made of several [npm packages](https://npmjs.com).
+The CKEditor 5 Framework consist of several [npm packages](https://npmjs.com).
 To install it you need:

 * [Node.js](https://nodejs.org/en/) 12.0.0+
 * npm 5.7.1+ (**note:** some npm 5+ versions were known to cause [problems](https://github.com/npm/npm/issues/16991), especially with deduplicating packages; upgrade npm when in doubt)